 Q3 – Jesus: Do you Phileo me?

 A2 – Peter: Lord I Phileo you.

 It is love for Christ that motivates a man or woman to turn from sin.
 It is love for Christ that sustains an apprentice in the service of Jesus.
-This ought to be the leading question put to those who exploring vocation in the church.
+This ought to be the leading question put to those who are exploring vocation in the church.
 Do you love Jesus?
-Tell us what evidence there is that you love Jesus Christ.
-Jesus takes Peter back to the very beginning, when he saw Jesus’ power and fell on his knees and said “depart from me I am a sinful man”.
+Tell us what evidence there is that you love Jesus Christ?
+Jesus takes Peter back to the very beginning, when he saw Jesus’ power and fell on his knees and said “depart from me; I am a sinful man”.
 He then takes Peter back to the point where he denied him three times.
 His sin is gently but clearly identified and addressed and Peter’s love for Jesus is also identified publicly.
 During the very process of identifying, exposing and addressing Peter’s sin, Jesus is also recommissioning him, step by step, to “feed” and “take care” of his apprentices.
-Jesus then tells Peter bluntly that he will die by crucifixion, (so he had all the rest of his life to prepare for it, and was why Peter was so unprepared after Jesus had been arrested), and finally Jesus calls him (again) to follow him.
-Apprenticeship is based on loyal love, it is a journey marked by crucifixion from the first moment, Mark 8:34, to the last, but people from every nation will turn and follow Christ.
+Jesus then tells Peter bluntly that he will die by crucifixion, so he had all the rest of his life to prepare for it after Peter was so unprepared after Jesus had been arrested, and finally Jesus calls him (again) to follow him.
+Apprenticeship is based on loyal love; it is a journey marked by crucifixion from the first moment (Mark 8:34) to the last, but people from every nation will turn and follow Christ.
 The progress of the gospel over two thousand years shows this happening exactly.
-And the question for each apprentice of Jesus is; what are we doing today that is motivated by our love for Christ?
+The question for each apprentice of Jesus is: what are we doing today that is motivated by our love for Christ?

 Question 1 -

 Why did Jesus deal so firmly with the disciples at the end of John 6?